nwm8925-ux/mistcopy/README.md

 ---------------------------------

 1) Save the script.
-2) Open it (Python IDLE Editor is plenty) and edit the “EDIT THESE” block:
+2) Open a Python-compatible text editor (Python IDLE Editor is plenty)
+3) Copy and paste the script into your text editor
+4) “EDIT THESE” block:
+5) Save and run

 API_HOST   = "https://api.ac2.mist.com"
 TOKEN_SRC  = "YOUR_SOURCE_TOKEN"